 - Annual report on the reproduction of golden perch in response to flow regime, including environmental water delivery, in the LMR Selected Area from 2014-15 to 2017-18.
 The report will include: - Comparison with existing data on the reproduction of flow-cued spawning species, collected during entitlement, in-channel and overbank flow events - Data interpretation that considers the current conceptual understanding of the life history, spawning and recruitment of key fish species in the LMR Selected Area.

 Dr Qifeng Ye SARDI

 Brenton Zampatti SARDI

-Dr Juan Livore SARDI
+George Giatas SARDI

 Luciana Bucater SARDI

-Phillipa Wilson SARDI

-Ian Magraith SARDI
+lan Magraith SARDI

 David Short SARDI

 Arron Strawbridge SARDI

 David Fleer SARDI

-George Giatas SARDI

 Refer to Section 4.1.2 for staff capabilities.